shinnenkara/im-sorry-dave-youre-fired/README.md

 ### Slack (Comms - Beta)

+Note: Slack MCP is available on Slack Pro and higher plans.
+Access may also depend on workspace policy, and admin approval may be required.

 Use official Slack CLI steps first, then run this repo's verifier.

 1. Install Slack CLI and log in